hannahjhein/codem_eval/README.md

 ├── data # put input data here, or link to pre-existing folder using config.yaml ├── config.py # contains data classes built from parameters in config.yaml └── main.py # main source code to run
+environment.yaml # use to create environment with appropriate dependences
 ```

 ## User steps